takelley1/linux-notes/systemd.md

 # Other restart options: always, on-abort
 Restart=on-failure

-# The install section is needed to use `systemctl enable` to start on boot.
+# The [Install] section is needed to use `systemctl enable` in order to start
-# For a user service that you want to enable and start automatically,
+#   the service on boot.
+For a user service that you want to enable and start
-# use `default.target`.
-For system level services, use `multi-user.target`.
+#   automatically, use `default.target`.
+For system level services, use
+#   `multi-user.target`.
+# See systemd.special(7) for details on each target.
 [Install]
 WantedBy=multi-user.target
 ```